 We’ve compiled a checklist of all of the essential questions into one handy guide: career options, culinary interest surveys, educational opportunities, and more.

-A cook’s skill level can vary quite a bit, from entry-level to the most expert cooks at high-end restaurants.
-Cooks must know the basic cooking functions, like baking, roasting, steaming, broiling, and poaching, and when each is appropriate.
-They must know the different kinds of cuts, so that when the chef asks them to chiffonade some basil or julienne a carrot, they’ll know what is being asked of them.
-And they should know additional foundational skills, like how to make an emulsion, which knives are appropriate for which tasks, and the basics of seasoning.
+A professional cook’s skill level can vary quite a bit, from entry-level to the most expert cooks at high-end restaurants.
+Cooks should know the basic cooking functions, like baking, roasting, steaming, broiling, and poaching, and when each is appropriate.
+They should also know the different kinds of cuts, so that when the chef asks them to chiffonade some basil or julienne a carrot, they’ll know what is being asked of them.
+Professional cooks should know additional foundational skills, like how to make an emulsion, which knives are appropriate for which tasks, and the basics of seasoning.

 When cooks attend culinary school at Auguste Escoffier School of Culinary Arts, they can graduate with many of these skills in their toolbox.
-During their required industry externship, students will work in a professional kitchen where they can practice their skills in a high-speed commercial environment.
-With this type of preparation, cooks can become ready for their first job, where they’ll continue to build on their skills and learn new techniques.
+During their hands-on industry externship, which is required in order to graduate, students can work in a professional kitchen where they can practice their skills in a high-speed commercial environment.
+With this type of preparation, cooks can become ready for their first professional job, where they can then continue to build on their skills and discover new techniques.

 “A student who graduates from Escoffier can be able to participate in much better culinary conversations and understand a lot more about not just cooking, but how a business is run.”*

-A professional chef must have extensive proficiency to earn the title.
-They must be experts at every skill that they expect their cooks to employ, so that they can provide instruction and guidance.
+A professional chef must have extensive proficiency to earn this title.
+They should have expertise in every skill that they expect their cooks to employ, so that they can provide precise instruction and guidance.
 They may also be specialists in a single type of cuisine (like French or Japanese) or a certain cooking style (like barbecue or plant-based cooking).

 The responsibilities of a chef go far beyond the food.
-They must also be skilled in menu planning, since they’ll be responsible for the final restaurant menu from appetizers to desserts.
-They’ll be required to create dishes that are both delicious and profitable, keeping labor and food costs in check.
+They should also be skilled in menu planning, since they could be responsible for the final restaurant menu–from appetizers to desserts.
+They may also be required to create dishes that are both delicious and profitable, keeping labor and food costs in check.
 They need to be strong leaders, inspiring their employees and keeping them motivated to put out excellent food, day after day.

 Some chefs are also independent business owners.
 For example, private chefs and personal chefs often run their own small businesses.
 Some chefs are also owners of restaurants and catering companies, so they must manage the business as well as the food.

-How does a chef learn all of this?
-For many, it starts in culinary school.
-At Auguste Escoffier School of Culinary Arts, associate degree students will begin their culinary education with cooking fundamentals and go on to explore menus, leadership, communications, foodservice math and accounting, and entrepreneurship.
-While students do not graduate as chefs, they can start their culinary careers with a great store of knowledge to draw on as they progress through their careers.
+How does a professional chef discover all of this?
+It can start with enrolling in culinary school.
+At Auguste Escoffier School of Culinary Arts, associate degree students can begin their culinary education with cooking fundamentals and then move on to explore menus, leadership, communications, foodservice math and accounting, and entrepreneurship.
+While students do not graduate as chefs, they can start their culinary careers with a great breadth of knowledge to draw on as they progress through their careers.

-Culinary certifications, like a degree or diploma, or a credential from an industry association, help to prove to future employers that the recipient has reached a heightened level of proficiency.
-And they demonstrate that the chef is passionate and dedicated about growing in their competencies and in their career.
+A credential, like a degree or diploma, or a culinary certification from an industry association, can also help to prove to future employers that the recipient obtained a heightened level of proficiency.
+And this can demonstrate that the chef is passionate about growing in necessary competencies and in their career overall.